-Possibly the most exciting thing about this trip is the fact that we used travel hacking (accumulating airline miles, credit card points, and rewards program credits) to cover nearly the whole 10-day trip!
-I’ll be writing a post on exactly how we achieved this, so keep your eyes peeled for my travel hacking guide and Colombia destination guides later in the year.
+Possibly the most exciting thing about all this Colombia travel is the fact that we used travel hacking (accumulating airline miles, credit card points, and rewards program credits) to cover nearly the whole 10-day trip, making the entire vacation dirt cheap!

 You might also like: